 Much of Curtis' power lay in his ability to determine what was germane and to cover it fully, while refusing to address any issue which was not directly essential to the case.
-By narrowing his focus he was able not only to cover his material exhaustively, but also to resist the temptation to give useful to them.
+By narrowing his focus he was able not only to cover his material exhaustively, but also to resist the temptation to give the opposition any point which could accidentally prove useful to them.
 Curtis spelled out his success formula as follows: